If your income is low and you are having trouble getting approved for a mortgage. You’re not alone.

 Surviving spouses of service members killed in the line of duty

 You don’t have to have perfect credit—even a bankruptcy isn’t an automatic disqualification.
 Because there is no maximum DTI requirement, lenders are able to push the DTI ratio much higher than traditional loans.
 A DTI ratio as high as 70% has been seen in some cases.

 ReadyBuyer™ HomePath Mortgage

-The HUD HomePath mortgage program is backed by Fannie Mae, available from many lenders in the U.S., and represents a truly innovative approach to home underwriting.
+The HUD HomePath mortgage program by Fannie Mae is available from many lenders in the U.S., and represents a truly innovative approach to home underwriting.

 It considers the income of everyone living in the house as part of the qualification process.
 This helps you by increasing your debt-to-income ratio using everyone in the household without them having to be on the mortgage.